 Winter is coming, which means it’s bulking season many fitness enthusiasts and budding bodybuilders – and that means increasing your calorie count and adjusting your training routine to gain mass.

 However, a ‘bulk’ isn’t as straightforward as it may seem.
 Many don’t think twice about shovelling their faces with junk and watching the numbers on the scale go up, thinking they’re adding muscle when really it’s just fat.

-This article will present you with my top tips on a successful bulk to ensure you put on quality, lean muscle with minimal fat gains.
+This article will cover our top tips for a successful bulk to ensure you put on quality, lean muscle with minimal fat gains.

-Whilst getting enough sleep is essential for our everyday health and wellbeing, it is also vital when bulking.
+Whilst getting enough sleep is essential for our everyday health and wellbeing, it is also vital in bulking season.
 Lack of sleep and increased levels of stress will delay recovery from your workouts meaning that you won’t be able to push as hard the next day.

 Furthermore, during REM (rapid eye movement) sleep, HGH (human growth hormone) is produced.
 This is required for us to grow and if we do not get enough sleep, we will not produce enough to grow.
 Simple.

 It is recommended that you get at least 7-8 hours’ sleep every night to aid your general wellbeing and boost HGH production.

 4. Time frame